-Are you an attorney who works with divorcing couples?
-Have you utilized vocational expertise to help level out the uncharted territory for your client Whether employed, unemployed or underemployed, an earning capacity offers valuable information regarding marital assets.
+As an Attorney, do you work with divorcing couples?
+If so, have you utilized vocational expertise to help level out the uncharted territory for your client?
+Whether employed, unemployed or underemployed, an earning capacity evaluation offers valuable information regarding a person’s working world.
+Read on to learn more!

 My company, Vocational Resources Plus LLC offers vocational consulting services, and specifically, an earning capacity evaluation will benefit parties in a divorce in many ways.